protonpopsicle/resume/README.md

 TeX source
 ------

 Compile with XeTeX.
-You'll need Letter Gothic Std to be present on your system.
+You will need Letter Gothic Std installed on your system.

 `$ xetex MeisburgerS.tex`